AkinmejiOlalekan/Dannys-dinner-case-study-solution/README.md

 2. Menu
 3. Members

+NB: No cleaning was made because the data provided is a clean data

-## Business Questions that needed and answer
+## Business Questions that needed an answer

 1. What is the total amount each customer spent at the restaurant?
 2. How many days has each customer visited the restaurant?